LogoCustom Linear Actuator

 12V/24V industrial fit checker

 Enter the operating profile.
-The tool returns interpretable current outputs, applicability boundaries, and a concrete next action for procurement or redesign.
+The tool returns interpretable current outputs, stroke-driven cycle feasibility, applicability boundaries, and a concrete next action for procurement or redesign.

-Default values are prefilled for a typical 12v 24v dc industrial linear actuator screening case.
-Use presets to compare topology shifts quickly.
+Default values are prefilled for a typical 12v industrial linear actuators screening case.
+Stroke updates the cycle-time outputs so you can verify duty feasibility before RFQ.

 Input and validation